Breadth Divergence Signals

 Participation can also thin gradually rather than collapse outright.
 Breadth may weaken because more stocks begin to stall, lose momentum, or stop contributing meaningfully to the advance, even if they are not falling sharply.
 The signal is therefore about narrowing contribution, not necessarily about immediate broad damage.

 The structure can vary across episodes.
-Sometimes the main driver is concentration in a handful of dominant names.
+Sometimes the main driver is market concentration in a handful of dominant names.
 In other cases, the more important feature is a broader loss of follow-through beneath stable headline price action.
 What links those cases is the same signal problem: index strength is no longer being confirmed by broad participation to the degree the surface might suggest.

 Where breadth divergence signals can mislead